bastpg/tFUS_neuronavigation/README.md

 ## Dependencies
 This program requires the following dependencies: MATLAB (ver.
 R2023a), iso2mesh Library, FreeSurfer, and a Linux Environment.
 For pre-calculation, a minimumm of 8-core CPU and 8 GB of RAM is required (≥20-core CPU and 32 GB of RAM preferred).
 Whereas the pre-calculation GUI should be run on a large, powerful computer, the planning GUI is best run on a local machine to avoid display lag.
 We recommend transferring the entire solution dataset on the local machine for a smooth viewing experience.

-## Create a Dataset
-This program requires the following for each subject:
-- T1-weighted MRI Volume

 ## T1 Pre-processing: preprocess_T1.m
-This script uses Freesurfer routine, which to be used within Matlab needs to be sourced on the terminal used to launch Matlab, e.g.: source /usr/local/freesurfer/nmr-dev-env (replace with your Freesurfer installation path).
+This program requires a T1-weighted MRI Volume for each subject.
+This script also uses the Freesurfer routine, which to be used within Matlab needs to be sourced on the terminal used to launch Matlab, e.g.: source /usr/local/freesurfer/nmr-dev-env (replace with your Freesurfer installation path).

 Next, ensure the following lines lead to your specific tFUS library, iso2mesh library, and desired T1.